Racing Gear Oil

 How can you tell if your gear oil needs to be changed?

-Use your senses to tell if your gear oil needs to be changed: If there's a foul smell coming from your gearbox, the gear oil is either contaminated or dirty.
+You can tell if your gear oil needs to be changed by using your senses: If there’s a foul smell coming from your gearbox, the gear oil is either contaminated or dirty.
 If you hear whining or howling noises, your gears are not getting proper lubrication.
 If you feel strange vibrations in your race car, it could be a result of bad gear oil.